-Bilateral-filtered images [10] include most JPEG images from consumer cameras.
-Bilateral filters sharpen images near contrasty features such as edges, but blur them (to reduce noise) elsewhere.
-This causes a distinct noise peak, shown in Figure 7, close to the edge transition, which can dominate camera performance (because SFR is also measured at the transition).
+2. Bilateral-filtered images [10] include nearly all JPEG images from consumer cameras.
+Bilateral filters sharpen images near contrasty features such as edges, but blur (lowpass-filter) them to reduce noise elsewhere.
+This causes a distinct noise peak, shown in Figure 7, close to the edge transition, which can dominate camera performance because SFR is also measured at the transition.
+The noise-reduced (lowpass-filtered) region should not be used for information-related calculations.
 We have long known about the noise peak, but we previously had no convenient way to observe it.

 Figure 7.
 Noise amplitude $\sigma_s(x)$ for bilateral-filtered image (sharpened near edges; noise-reduced elsewhere) from a camera JPEG.
 ISO 100.
+A noise peak may also be present for strongly (but uniformly) sharpened images.

-Noise power, N{peak} , is the square of the noise amplitude at the peak, smoothed slightly (with a rectangular kernel of length PW20/2) to remove jaggedness.
-This is a somewhat arbitrary choice, but it produces reasonably consistent results.
-N{peak} also works with minimally processed images, but results are less consistent than $N{uniform}$.
+For bilateral-filtered images, use Noise power, $N{peak}$ , the square of the peak noise amplitude, smoothed with a rectangular kernel of length PW20/2.
+This is an arbitrary choice, but it removes most of the jaggedness and produces reasonably consistent results.